b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 - I live in one of 1024 alternative dimensions/realities and in this reality I managed to guess all of them wrong, when the other versions of me had mixed results, and that one version of me guessed all of them right,
-- I am a superhero and have an x-ray vision in my eyes so I saw the cards (I know, that is not how the vision works, but let's leave that for the sake of the example), but I decided to tell them wrong to protect my secret identity,
+- I am a superhero and have an x-ray vision in my eyes so I saw the cards, but I decided to tell them wrong to protect my secret identity,
 - I cheated, and were able to see the cards beforehand, but decided to mock you,
 - or some other explanation is in order, but I didn't think of it right now.